pbrisbin/mail-query/README.md

 # Mail Query

+**Archived**: I don't use or maintain this project anymore.
+Forks welcome.

 Query the contents of a Maildir (e.g. `~/Mail/INBOX`), for `From:` addresses.
 Print these  addresses in the format expected by mutt as a `query_command`, similar to `abook --mutt-query foo`.